OCR-D/spec/web_api.md

 appropriate queue.
 A processing queue always has the same name as its respective processors.
 For example, `ocrd-olena-binarize` processors listen only to the queue named `ocrd-olena-binarize`.
-A Processing Server, which is an [OCR-D Processor](https://ocr-d.de/en/spec/glossary#ocr-d-processor) running as a worker, listens to the queue, pulls new jobs when available, processes them, and returns results.
+A Processing Server, which is an [OCR-D Processor](https://ocr-d.de/en/spec/glossary#ocr-d-processor) running as a worker, listens to the queue, pulls new jobs when available, processes them, and push the job statuses back to the queue if necessary.
 One normally does not call a Processing Server directly, but via a Processing Broker.
 Job statuses can be pushed back to the queue, depending on the [job configuration](#message-queue), so that other services get updates and act accordingly.

-**Database**: in this architecture, a database is required to store information such as users requests, jobs statuses, workspaces, etc. We recommend to use [MongoDB](https://www.mongodb.com/) since it is used by Processing Servers, but other kinds of storage may work as well.
+**Database**: in this architecture, a database is required to store information such as users requests, jobs statuses, workspaces, etc. [MongoDB](https://www.mongodb.com/) is required here.

 **Network File System**: in order to avoid file transfer between different machines, it is highly recommended to have a [Network File System (NFS)](https://en.wikipedia.org/wiki/Network_File_System) set up.
 With NFS, all Processing